ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 12 - AWS CloudShell

+- 13 - IAM Roles for AWS Services

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.